Life often throws interesting challenges at us, especially when we’re in the process of trying to create another life.

 Today we can use various treatment options and also surgical solutions to help overcome the problem and work towards a holistic solution.

-If this is not possible, then you could easily overcome azoospermia using IVF.
+If this is not possible, then you could easily overcome it using IVF.

 You could get over the issue and use a well-respected, safe solution provided enough of a sample can be gathered.
 Unlike other methods, you might not need much of a sample at all to be recovered to make sure that you can still play a part in the birth of your child.